-Pedestrian Accident Reconstruction and Litigation, Second Edition CD
+Pedestrian Accident Reconstruction and Litigation, Second Edition DVD

 The source you need when working with these complex cases.